-Another possible treatment is of cognitive behavioural therapy (CBT) that's specifically designed for people with insomnia (called CBT-I).
-Its aim is to change unhelpful thoughts and behaviours that may be contributing to your insomnia.
+Another possible treatment is a type of cognitive behavioural therapy (CBT) that is specifically designed for people with insomnia (called CBT-I).
+The aim is to change unhelpful thoughts and behaviours that may be contributing to your insomnia.
 It's an effective treatment for many people and can have long-lasting results.

 Sleep restriction therapy is a behavioural treatment for insomnia that works by reducing the amount of time spent in bed awake and not sleeping.
 Several studies have shown it to be effective for many people with insomnia.